 Shifting from Contention to Consent-ment to Contentment

 There are many exercises to practice the shift from arguing with life’s disappointments and losses to accepting them.
 Shifting from contention to consent-ment to contentment is a useful phrase for me, for I can viscerally experience the different between the three states in my body.
 When I am contentious, my body tenses and I snarl as I irritably resist or struggle with what is.
-My body softens and settles into a calm peacefulness when I accept whatever is happening as life’s wisdom greater than mine.
-When I consent to be with what’s happening rather than resist or deny it, I can find contentment in my own skill and resources to be with it, and when there is loss, not lose the lessons.
+My body softens and settles into a calm peacefulness when I accept whatever is happening as life’s wisdom greater than mine; when I consent to be with it rather than resist or deny it, and then find contentment in my own skill and resources to be with it, and when there is loss, not lose the lessons.

 “We change our relationship to our suffering by surrendering our need to reject it.
 This is a great kindness to one’s self.”

 Exercise: When you notice you are irritated, out of sorts, disappointed, in contention with what is, say “Oh!
 I’m in contention!” or “I’m in resistance!” or “I’m arguing with what is!”
 Then evoke a sense of compassion for yourself that you have reacted to something out of an old fear, an old judgment.
 Then see if you can begin to soften your heart, open to what’s happening in the moment.
 Draw on resources – memories of times you’ve been compassionate before or someone else has been compassionate with you.
 Recognize that there is something to be learned, something to be understood, something to be accepted in whatever is happening right now.
 Feel the ease in your body as you give up a struggle and consent to settle into an acceptance of whatever is happening right now.
 You don’t have to like it; just accept that it is, so you can find the peace of mind that will allow you to choose what a wise and skillful response could be to whatever is true in this moment.